-A simple, quick set-up in less than a minute with two people, this particular Coleman stands 14′ x 10′ with an interior center height of 6’5″.
+A simple, quick set-up in less than a minute with two people.
+This particular Coleman stands 14′ x 10′ with an interior center height of 6’5″.
 It is weatherproof, not weather resistant, and important distinction when you are stuck inside with the kids and it’s pouring rain.
-It doesn’t need the rainfly to be waterproof but it has one, and the seams on the rainfly are fully taped.
+It doesn’t need the rain fly to be waterproof but it has one.
+The seams on the rain fly are fully taped.

-The tent’s exterior is twice as thick as Coleman’s standard tent fabric, making it durable, and it has a drop-down room divider, two doors and seven windows, increasing ventilation for hot nights and days.
+The tent’s exterior is twice as thick as Coleman’s standard tent fabric.
+This makes it durable.
+It has a drop-down room divider, two doors and seven windows, increasing ventilation for hot nights and days.
 It also has an interior gear pocket.
 This tent is my bang-for-your-buck choice, running around 290 dollars and worth every penny.

 The Ozark Trail 8-person 2-room Instant Cabin Tent: